Tell us about your childhood and the impact your family had on the Woman you are today?

-My music has reached heights I never could have imagined with fans from all over the world covering my original songs and telling me how my message and brand has touched them deeply.
+- My music reached heights I never could have imagined with fans from all over the world covering my original songs and telling me how my message and brand has touched them deeply

-And I also own a live performance workshop for aspiring singers in San Diego (The Ultimate Entertainer Workshop).
+- And I also started a live performance workshop for aspiring singers in San Diego (The Ultimate Entertainer Workshop).

 How did you overcome your own personal insecurities?

 That’s still a work in progress for me.
 I’d say putting my focus on my WHY helped to alleviate a lot of the pressure.